 How to Turn On a Sharp TV Without a Remote

 Remote controls make your TV viewing life easier.
-With that one device you can control the sound, zoom though channels, adjust the color, even check the weather if your TV set has the capability
+With that one device, you can control the sound, zoom through channels, adjust the color, and even check the weather if your TV set has the capability.

 Maybe the kids misplaced it.
-Or maybe your dog decided to carry it out into the backyard and add it to his buried treasure hoard.
+Or maybe your dog decided to carry it out to the backyard and add it to his buried treasure hoard.

 Whatever the reason, you need to turn on your Sharp television before you miss any great cinematic entertainment.
 So, what do you do?
 Well, keep reading to find out how to turn on your Sharp TV without a remote.

 Controlling Your TV Without a Remote

 It may seem like it’s the end of the world, but there are a few ways to turn on your TV without a remote.
 Before you flip over the couch cushions looking for it again, you can try one of the methods below: